priyamvadadaga/stackoverflowsurvey/README.md

 The dataset consists of various variables that capture key information about respondents' backgrounds, job roles, experiences, and preferences.
 The variables in the dataset are as follows:

-- **MainBranch**: The primary branch of work of the respondent (e.g., "Software Developer", "Data Scientist").
+- **MainBranch**: What type of coder the responder is.
 - **Age**: Age of the respondent.
-- **RemoteWork**: Whether the respondent works remotely or not.
+- **RemoteWork**: Whether the respondent works remotely or in person or hybrid.
-- **Check**: General status or indication of whether certain conditions were met.
+- **Check**: General status or indication of whether respondents were paying attention.
 - **EdLevel**: Highest level of formal education achieved by the respondent.
 - **YearsCode**: Total years of experience coding.
 - **YearsCodePro**: Total years of professional coding experience.